menpo/menpo.github.io/src/faq.md

 ### <a name="pre_trained_models"></a>Can I use the Menpo Project as a black box to detect landmarks on facial images?
 The Menpo Project provides a command line tool for automatic state-of-the-art landmark detection on facial images using pre-trained models.
-For more information. please refer to the [`menpocli`](/menpocli/index.md) package.
+For more information, please refer to the [`menpocli`](/menpocli/index.md) package.
 However, note that the purpose of the Menpo Project is to provide solutions for modelling any deformable object; _there is nothing specific at all to human face_.

 ### <a name="why_menpo"></a>Why 'Menpo'?